Gurge44/EndlessHostRoles/README.md

 - Better confirm ejections text
 - Brand new HUD text
 - Better role summary
+- Option to use Pet button instead of Vent (currently only for Crewmates, this will change in the future) (assigns the Pusheen pet to everyone at the start of the game)
 - Smaller mod version text and smaller credentials text (imo it was annoying that it covered a quarter of the screen)

 ### Role specific Improvements